open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

 1. Introduction to 3D modeling
 2. In-class Demo
-3. Introduction to 3D Modeling Project
+3. Introduction to project

 ## DAY 2 - November 8

-1. Due at beginning of class: Submit concept
+1. Introduction to lighting and rendering
+2. Introduction to materials
+3. Compositing a 3D object in Photoshop

 ## DAY 3 - November 15

-...
+Due: Modeling